 Rathbones provides individual investment and wealth management services for private clients, charities, trustees and professional partners.
-As at 31 December 2021 we have £68.2 bn of funds under management on behalf of our clients.
 We have been trusted for generations to manage and preserve our clients’ wealth.
 Our tradition of investing and acting responsibly has been with us from the beginning and continues to lead us forward.
-The business has over 1,900 employees in 15 locations across the UK and in Jersey.
+The business has over 2000 employees in 14 locations across the UK, including Jersey.

 We are committed to investing for everyone’s tomorrow.
 This commitment stems from our purpose in society and is built on the foundation of our values.
 Thinking, acting and investing responsibly guides our actions and drives us to pursue our strategy with consistency and resilience, year after year.
 It also keeps us on course as we adapt and respond to the unprecedented crisis that the world is currently facing.

 As a business we recognise our responsibility to respect those who work within Rathbones and those who are in our broader stakeholder network, including but not limited to those who work within our supply chain.
 We support the International Labour Organization’s standards and the Universal Declaration of Human Rights.
 In July 2021, we were pleased to become a signatory to the United Nations Global Compact.
 This commitment not only supports an objective that aligns with our own fiduciary duty as a business to help build a better world for future generations, but also recognises our position as stewards and allocators of capital.